-Welcome to the Language of Food, a First Year Seminar of the University of Wyoming.
+Welcome to Language and Food.
+From 2016-2022, this course was a First Year Seminar (FYS) of the University of Wyoming.
+In 2023, the course underwent some changes to become a Human Culture course within the Fall Bridge program.
 Students in this class learn about linguistics and food culture.
 Each student completes a research project and shares their results in a live presentation.
 Here's a video I put together for a 2022 World Languages Day Workshop.
-Watch it to learn more about UW's First Year Seminar and a Pecha Kucha presentation.
-Also, there are three Pecha Kucha presentations from students in the 2021 class for you to choose to enjoy.
+Watch it to learn more about the former First Year Seminar courses offered on campus and what is a Pecha Kucha.
+Also, there are three Pecha Kucha presentations from students in the 2021 class for you to enjoy.

 Between 1886 and 1920 at least six cookbooks were published by suffragette associations around the country.
 Suffrage Cookbooks had not only recipes but also political statements and quotes from notable people of the time and from history.
 These all helped move the suffrage movement forward.